 There are very few situations when VBAC is not advisable and caesarean is a safer choice.
 These include:

-- If your uterus has ruptured during a previous labour - If you have had a previous classical caesarean incision (a vertical caesarean cut from the belly button down to the pubic hairline) - If you have other pregnancy complications that require a caesarean birth.
+- if your uterus has ruptured during a previous labour. - if you have a high uterine cut (classical caesarean incision). - if you have other pregnancy complications that require a caesarean birth

 What are the disadvantages of VBAC?